shikaan/coldcan/README.md

  - order of frames is not 100% guaranteed;

+ - depending on the client resources, less frames than expected could be created;

 Again, please don't take this too seriously.

 ## What it's supposed to do ##